AmberDuong/11840-DigitalProductionProject/README.md

 During the process, I found myself spending more time than expected on the web design stage and revisiting the prototypes multiple times to adjust and improve the layouts.
 This resulted in an extended timeline.

-The only error that I couldn't fix on the website is in the shopping cart.
-It doesn't display the shopping items and total price correctly.
-If I had more time, I could have revisited it and conducted further research to resolve the problem.

 Overall, I am quite happy with the final product.
 This project has showcased my skills and knowledge of the two courses: Visual Communication Design and Interaction Design.